Does your newborn fuss and cry at night when you put them down? Are you desperate for an hour to yourself, baby-free, to sleep soundly?

-Before beginning sleep training, you’ll want to work on a bedtime routine first.
+Before beginning sleep training, you’ll want to first work on a bedtime routine.

-You can absolutely start sooner, even as soon as a newborn!
-Just be prepared for the routine to be broken frequently for 1-2 hour feedings, cuddling sessions, and other speedbumps.
+You can start sooner, even when your baby is a newborn!
+Just be prepared for the routine to be broken frequently for feedings, cuddling sessions, and other speed bumps.

 Babies sleep a lot — almost constantly — in their newborn stage.
-They wake for food, comfort, and diaper changes, and then it’s back to dreamland.
+They wake for food, comfort, and diaper changes, then back to dreamland.

-As we’ve said, implementing a bedtime routine early won’t affect your newborn immediately, but it can do some good for you as a mom to try out which steps work for you and which don’t.
+Implementing a bedtime routine early won’t affect your newborn immediately, but it can do some good for you to try out which steps work for you and which don’t.
 It’s also a great way to test your theories on why your baby has trouble sleeping alone.

 There are a few steps to establishing a bedtime routine.

-Before rushing into deciding the exact time you want for bedtime, pay attention to your baby and the natural sleep cycle they’re following.
+Before rushing into deciding the exact time you want for bedtime, pay attention to your baby and their natural sleep cycle.

-For newborns, this can be pretty sporadic, but you may notice a pattern in their sleep and when they stay down for the longest.
-Work with these times, and document them as they change, too.
+This can be pretty sporadic for newborns, but you may notice a pattern in their sleep and when they stay down for the longest.
+Work with these times, and document them as they change.

-Don’t overload yourself and your baby with 10 things you have to do before bed each night, especially when your little one is a newborn.
+Don’t overload yourself and your baby with ten things you must do before bed each night, especially when your little one is a newborn.

-Associating some activities exclusively with sleep can help send a signal to your baby that it’s time to wind down.
+Associating some activities exclusively with sleep can help signal your baby that it’s time to wind down.

-Knowing what kind of a sleeper your newborn will be as they grow is impossible, so your routine may need some editorial changes as your baby grows.
+It’s impossible to know what kind of sleeper your newborn will be as they grow, so your routine may need adjusting as your baby grows.
 Before they’re 4 months old, be flexible to their needs.

-It’s hard to know exactly what your baby will respond to when they’re older, so wait until they’ve become better at sleeping in general before you start really enforcing a bedtime routine.
+It’s hard to know what your baby will respond to when they’re older, so wait until they’ve become better at sleeping before you start enforcing a bedtime routine.